5 Ways Companies Can Reduce Real Estate Costs During the Coronavirus Pandemic

 5. Stop paying rent

-The last option to consider is to simply stop paying rent.
-This is a high-risk option that can result in default of your lease and legal fees to protect yourself during the process.
+The last option you can consider is to simply stop paying rent.
+This is a high-risk option that can result in you defaulting on your lease and legal fees to protect yourself during the process.
 We have had clients successfully achieve results from this approach; however, it has to be carefully done.
 This is an extreme tactic that can work in the right situation, but it is critical to be aware of the risks.